AGuyNextDoor/a-blog-nextdoor/public/api/articles/The next decade in AI.md

-# The next decade in AI
+# The Next Decade in AI

-## Defintions
+## Definitions

-*Robust AI* : Intelligence that, while no necessarly superhuman or self-improving (AGI), can be counted on to apply what it knows to a wide range of problems in a **systematic** and **reliable** way, synthezising knowledge fro; a variety of sources such that it can reason **flexibly** and **dynamically** about the world, **transferring** what it learns in one context to another, in a way that we would expect of an ordinary adult.
+*Robust AI*: Intelligence that, while not necessarily superhuman or self-improving (AGI), can be counted on to apply what it knows to a wide range of problems in a **systematic** and **reliable** way, synthesizing knowledge fro; a variety of sources such that it can reason **flexibly** and **dynamically** about the world, **transferring** what it learns in one context to another, in a way that we would expect of an ordinary adult.

-*Narrow AI*: Systems that perform a single narrow goal extremelly well but often in ways that are extremely centered aruond a single task and not robust and **transferable** to even modestly different circumstances without extensive retraining.
+*Narrow AI*: Systems that perform a single narrow goal extremely well but often in ways that are extremely centered around a single task and not robust and **transferable** to even modestly different circumstances without extensive retraining.

 *Degrees of Learning*: The different tools available to a system to input/infuse/induce knowledge (aka learn)

-*Idiosyncrasy*: Systems that lack solid ways of generalizing beyond a space of training examples cannot be trustted in open-ended domains.
-If you think of each individual systems as a function approximator, currently popular systems tend to be great at memorized examples, and good at many (though not all) examples near the training exeamples - which makes them useful for many applications revolving around classfication.
+*Idiosyncrasy*: Systems that lack solid ways of generalizing beyond a space of training examples cannot be trusted in open-ended domains.
+If you think of each system as a function approximator, currently popular systems tend to be great at memorized examples, and good at many (though not all) examples near the training examples - which makes them useful for many applications revolving around classification.
 But they are poor when pushed beyond training distribution.

-*NS-CL* : Neuro-Symbolic Concept Learner
+*NS-CL*: Neuro-Symbolic Concept Learner

 *knowledge representation*: Field that aims to accumulate and represent abstract knowledge.

 *Nativism*: The idea that some "knowledge" is innate. (not learned but there at the beginning)

-*cognitive models*: "Knowledge that accumulates over time about particular states of affaism such as what we might learn about a friend in the course of a conversation, etc."
+*cognitive models*: "Knowledge that accumulates over time about particular states of affairs such as what we might learn about a friend in the course of a conversation, etc."

 ## Thoughts

 ### 1 Towards a robust artificial intelligence